5 DAYS FROM $1,899

 Enjoy a day at sea on your way to Norfolk

 You’ll have a full day to relax and enjoy the 5-star amenities of your Deluxe ship.
-Perhaps you’ll swim in the infinity pool, join a yoga class, or enjoy a soothing massage.
+Perhaps you’ll join a yoga class or enjoy a soothing massage.
 We'll arrive in Norfolk this evening, and we’ll have some onboard entertainment tonight.

 Choose from 3 tours: Colonial Williamsburg, Jamestown, or Highlights of Norfolk